Hormones

 Progesterone

 Like estrogen, progesterone plays a crucial role in female reproductive health.
-Progesterone is synthesized in the placenta, ovaries, adrenal glands, brain and nerve cells and is necessary for fertility and the maintenance of pregnancy. ( 9 ) It also mitigates heavy and painful periods, promoting healthy menstrual cycles, and can help alleviate premenstrual symptoms. ( 10 )
+Progesterone is synthesized in the placenta, ovaries, adrenal glands, brain and nerve cells and is necessary for fertility and the maintenance of pregnancy. ( 9 ) It also helps ease symptoms of heavy and painful periods, promoting healthy menstrual cycles, and can help lessen premenstrual symptoms as well. ( 10 )

 Progesterone also has many effects outside of the reproductive system.
-It mediates adaptation and resistance to stress and helps the body rebound from stressful events. ( 11 ) It also promotes restful sleep, which we all know is necessary for a balanced stress-response system! ( 12 ) As women age, progesterone also protects the brain, cardiovascular, and skeletal systems. ( 13 , 14 , 15 )
+It mediates adaptation and resistance to stress and helps the body rebound from stressful events. ( 11 ) It also promotes restful sleep, which we all know is necessary for a balanced stress-response system! ( 12 ) Progesterone has also been shown to support the brain by aiding mood and cognition, benefit cardiovascular function by supporting healthy blood pressure, and positively impacting the skeletal systems by keeping joints healthy and supporting bone formation. ( 13 , 14 , 15 )

 Testosterone